lmondada/dphil-thesis/content/01_intro/_index.md

 layout = "chapter"
 +++

+{{% hint "danger" %}}
+Dear readers, welcome to my WIP thesis!
+Please skip this chapter, there is nothing here at the moment, just a scrapyard of text removed from elsewhere.

+I suggest you move directly to {{% reflink "chap:basics" %}}.
+{{% /hint %}}

 This thesis is, first and foremost, a story about compilers.
 It is interesting to note that whereas the term *quantum compilation* has been in use for the longest part of the existence of quantum computing as a field,